mstuart2097/BsplineRegression/README.md

 - Sim... are the code for conducting the simulation study as well as creating the plots for our simulation study
 - Corn_by_State_1990_pbyt is the code for running the SQR by time and state for each quantile regression (Note: The associated file starting with Soybeans is the same code for the soybean dataset)
 - Corn_Plots_State_1990_pbyt is the code for creating the plots from the SQR output (Note: The associated file starting with Soybeans is the same code for the soybean dataset)

+The data files are found directly from the United States Department of Agriculture's National Agricultural Statistics Service database at https://quickstats.nass.usda.gov/.
+The information on GDP is found using end-of-year GDP data from the Federal Reserve database.
+The information on implied volatility was found from February futures prices for November's harvest for Corn and March futures prices for November's harvest for Soybeans.